 Singapore Airlines First Class Cabin

 Singapore’s new First Class cabin in the A380 is located in the upper deck’s front cabin.
 The new First Class cabin features beautiful, warm, and stylish decor with light shades of grey and beige, creating a calming and neutral tone.
-The pictures don’t really do the ambiance justice.
+The pictures don’t do the ambiance justice.

 The design of the new First Class cabin was inspired by the Etihad Airways’ First Class Apartments, a concept which revolutionized premium air travel when it was launched in 2014.